 Language technology is about getting computers to use human language and involves collaboration between a number of different fields including linguistics, languages, computer science, and artificial intelligence.
 It is not only about research, lately we have seen apps like Apple´s Siri and IBM´s Watson making it into the market.
 These are just two examples of great commercial work within language technology.

-Students on our programme will get hands-on practical training well-grounded in theoretical background which will enable them to pursue a specialist career in industry or academic research which involves the development of language technology computer systems.
-Some of our student may also get the opportunity to, outside of their studies, assist in research through the many projects at CLT.
+Students on our programme will get hands-on practical training well-grounded in theoretical background, which will enable them to pursue a specialist career in industry or academic research involving the development of language technology computer systems.
+Some of our students may also get the opportunity to, in parallel with their studies, assist in research through the many projects at CLT.

 The selection is based on (1) a personal letter, and (2) grades from previous relevant higher education.
 The personal letter should explain clearly the motivation for choosing this programme.
 The letter should introduce the applicant both personally and academically/professionally.
-This document - clearly marked with the applicant´s name, the name of this programme and the application code - should be sent to Antagningsservice, SE-833 82 Strömsund, Sweden.
+This document - clearly marked with the applicant's name, the name of this programme and the application code - should be sent to Antagningsservice, FE 20101, 839 87 Östersund.

 I Göteborg har vi de senaste åren en stark inriktning på dialogsystem, att kunna prata med en dator, helt enkelt.